Chase-A-C/LifeCycle-osTicket-Project/README.md

  ![image alt](https://github.com/Chase-A-C/LifeCycle-osTicket-Project/blob/4f55eb2f997ee4b15376c0cee78682e98c66ee05/projectphoto9.png)

-After we have fixed the issue, we let Karen know that we'll be pushing an update out and the steps needed to apply the update to the system as well as instructions for account holders that may ask for help or call in for help.
+After we have fixed the issue, we let Karen know that we'll be pushing an update out and the steps needed to apply the update to the system as well.
  We also let Karen know if anyother issues arise or persist that she can open a new ticket.
  <p align="center">